-the Southeast United States (Hanson and Weltzin 2000) and Australia (Cai et al. 2005), and their frequencies are estimated to increase globally in future due to decreased precipitation and increased temperature (Vicente-Serrano and López-Moreno 2006, Buehler et al. 2011).
+Compensation of drought may be more frequently required in summer climate In arid and semi-arid regions, like the Arabian Peninsula, intense heating during the day and rapid night thermal radiation results in strong diurnal temperature fluctuations (Drennan 2009).
+On the other hand, apart from drought in summer, which has attracted most attention in the past, drought events in winter have been documented and/or predicted globally, in the Arabian Peninsula (Almazroui et al. 2016), Africa (Haile et al. 2019), Europe (Vautard et al. 2007, Voltas et al. 2013), Southeast United States (Hanson and Weltzin 2000), and Australia (Cai et al. 2005), and their frequencies are estimated to increase globally in future due to decreased precipitation and increased temperature (Vicente-Serrano and López-Moreno 2006, Buehler et al. 2011).
 Schwinning et al. (2005a) found that growth for Oryzopsis hymenoides, Gutierrezia sarothrae and Ceratoides lanata was far more sensitive to winter than to summer drought.
 Similarly, a strong decline of tree diameter growth was also documented in Quercus suber during the extremely dry winter in 2012 (Costa-e-Silva et al. 2015).
-The water loss in the winter climate is lower compared with summer climate due to the lower temperature and therefore, less stomatal closure is required to reduce the water loss upon drought.
-Compared with less decreased stomatal conductance in the winter, drought may
+The water loss in winter climate is lower compared to summer climate due to the lower temperature and, therefore, only less stomatal closure is required to reduce the water loss upon drought.
+Compared to less decreased stomatal conductance in winter, drought may be particularly severe in summer (Kruse et al. 2019), because drought mediated stomatal closure depends on long-distance signaling from the roots to the leaves (Malcheska et al. 2017) that can be impaired under drought conditions (Schachtman and Goodger 2008).
+Moreover, the frequent co-occurrence of these climate extremes poses enhanced negative influences on plant productivity and development (Rennenberg et al. 2006, Dreesen et al. 2012).